 We’ve all been there – one minute, you’re enjoying what’s supposed to be a fun and relaxing trip to the beach.
 The next, it suddenly dawns on you that you forgot to pack your sunscreen, water bottle, or extra towels.

-In the rush to trade in the stress of everyday life for the soothing sound of the waves, it’s easy to forget the very things designed to keep beach days stress-free.
+In a rush to trade in the stress of everyday life for the soothing sound of the waves, it’s easy to forget the things designed to keep beach days stress-free.
 Don’t let it happen to you!
-Here we’ve compiled the ultimate beach packing list for a range of outings to beaches around the world.
+Here, we’ve compiled the ultimate beach packing list for a range of outings to beaches around the world.